- About us

 - About NPCIL

 NPCIL is responsible for design, construction, commissioning and operation of nuclear power reactors.
 NPCIL is a MoU signing, profit making and dividend paying company with the highest level of credit rating (AAA rating by CRISIL and CARE).
-NPCIL is presently operating 22 commercial nuclear power reactors with an installed capacity of 6780 MW.
-The reactor fleet comprises two Boiling Water Reactors (BWRs) and 18 Pressurised Heavy Water Reactors (PHWRs) including one 100 MW PHWR at Rajasthan which is owned by DAE, Government of India and two 1000 MW VVER reactor KKNPS-1&2, in this, latest addition to the fleet is the unit-2 of Kudankulam Nuclear Power Station, a 1000 MW VVER (Pressurised Water Reactor type), which has started its commercial operation on March 31, 2017.
-Currently NPCIL has Eight reactors under various stages of construction totaling 6200 MW capacity.
+NPCIL is presently operating 23 commercial nuclear power reactors with an installed capacity of 7480 MW.
+The reactor fleet comprises two Boiling Water Reactors (BWRs), 19 Pressurised Heavy Water Reactors (PHWRs) including one 100 MW PHWR at Rajasthan which is owned by DAE, Government of India and two VVER reactors of 1000 MW capacity each.
+Kakrapar Atomic Power Project (KAPP) Unit 3 commenced commercial operation on June 30, 2023.
+NPCIL has 9 more reactors under construction with a total capacity of 7500 MW.

-Pre-project activities at new sites, which were accorded ‘in principle' approval by the Government, have been initiated so as to enable early launch of projects at these sites.
+Pre-project activities at new sites, which were accorded ‘in principle' approval by the Government of India, have been initiated so as to enable early launch of projects at these sites.

 Being a responsible corporate citizen, NPCIL accomplishes CSR activities and implements projects related to Sustainable Development (SD).
 The company is compliance to Corporate Governance as per guidelines issued by Department of Public Enterprises (DPE).